aspose-omr/Aspose.OMR-Documentation/net/developer-guide/template-generation/json-documentation/elements-description/_index.md

 Or you can specify it in pixels with "height" property

 ### **Attributes**
-WriteIn element can be customized with attributes, each attribute must be on a new line starting with **\t** (tabulation) symbol.
+EmptyLine element can be customized with attributes, each attribute must be on a new line starting with **\t** (tabulation) symbol.

 |**Attribute**|**Attribute Description**|**Required/Optional**|**Attribute Default Value**|**Attribute Usage Example**|
 | :- | :- | :- | :- | :- |